BI-STEM-Away/sMAP_dev/index.md

 This app is to help users better understand functional interactive transcriptomics pipeline.

 {% include button.html text="Our GitHub" icon="github" link="https://github.com/BI-STEM-Away/shiny_app_dev" color="#88B98F" %} {% include button.html text="App Documentation" link="" color="#88B98F" %} {% include button.html text="STEM-Away"  link="https://stemaway.com/" color="#88B98F" %} {% include button.html text="Our LinkedIn" link="https://www.linkedin.com/company/stemaway/" color="#88B98F" %}
+-
+- ## Team Structure
+- Our team consists of five sub-groups:

+- Group A - In charge of developing code for the transcriptomics pipeline.

+- Group B1 - In charge of taking the code from group A and implementing it in R Shiny.

+- Group B2 - In charge of formatting/layout of the R Shiny App.

+- Group C - In charge of GitHub management and code documentation.

+- Group D - In charge of developing the GitHub page and documentation site.

+- If you have any questions, please reach out to our team.